This post may contain affiliate links.Please read our disclosure policy.

 - 1/4 tsp salt

-Bake at 350°F for 45 minutes, until the fruit filling is bubbling and the topping is nicely browned.
+- Bake at 350°F for about 45-60 minutes, until the fruit filling is cooked and bubbling and the topping is nicely browned.
 Let the crisp rest for about 10 minutes before serving.
 Serve warm with ice cream or whipped cream if desired.